Short breaks policy

 A child 'in need' also has an allocated social worker and is defined as: 'a child who is disabled or whose vulnerability is such that they are unlikely to reach or maintain a satisfactory level of health and development, or their health and development will be significantly impaired without the provision of services. (section 17 of the Children Act 1989)'

-This plan was developed in consultation with service users and practitioners and was approved by the Mayor on 7 October 2014.
-It sets out the short breaks we will jointly fund with the Bristol Clinical Commissioning Group from April 2015.
-See related documents to the right, which also includes a summary of the commissioning plan.
+The targeted short breaks commissioning plan (pdf, 276KB) (opens new window) was developed in consultation with service users and practitioners and was approved by the Mayor on 2 October 2018.
+It sets out the commissioning intentions for Shorts Breaks that we jointly fund with the Bristol, North Somerset and South Gloucestershire NHS Clinical Commissioning Group.

 Short breaks services statement and eligibility criteria